levizwannah/OpenScript.Js/readme.md

 ...
 ```
 ##### Fragments
 You can get rid of the wrapper tags by using a `Fragment`.
 Fragments can only have 1 child element which will be the final rendered element.
-This means that OJS will not recognize the rendered element as a view that belongs to a Component.
 However, the child elements can have its own children.
+When there is no wrapper tag, OJS will not recognize the rendered element as a `View` that belongs to a Component, hence the element won't re-render when state changes.
+This means, Components that return a fragment must not listen to States.

->Components must be wrapped to react to state changes.
+>Views of a component that rerender when states change must be wrapped in a wrapper tag.

 Syntax
 ```javascript